lisaeisler/p8105_cpspine/CPspine-data-analysis-more-extensive-work-not-included-in-the-report.md

   select(pufyear_x:ped_spn_post_neurodeftype, age_years, sex, height, weight, bmi, ethnicity_hispanic, race, asa_status, transt, ventilat, asthma, hxcld, oxygen_sup, crf, impcogstat, seizure, nutr_support, hemodisorder, level_13, optime, tothlos, d_opto_dis, death30yn, supinfec, wndinfd, orgspcssi, dehis, oupneumo, pulembol, renainsf, urninfec, cszre, neurodef, cdarrest, othbleed, bleed_ml_tot, othcdiff, othsysep, unplannedreadmission1, reoperation, dischdest, home_discharge)
 ```

-\#\#Analysis and models
+NOTE: THE ABOVE SECTION IS THE SAME AS IN DATA VISUALIZATION NOT NEEDED

-Our goal is to develop a model,in which we can use important
+IN THE FINAL REPORT \#\# Analysis and models Our goal is to develop a
-pre-operative factors to predict the patient’s discharge at home.
+model,in which we can use important pre-operative factors to predict the
-Selection of predictors to include in the initial model Data processing,
+patient’s discharge at home. \#\# Selection of predictors to include in
-elimination of missing data, and data selection for the model.
-We
+the initial model Data processing, elimination of missing data, and data
-observe that all cp patients in the dataset were patient who came from
+selection for the model.
+We observe that all cp patients in the dataset
-home.
+were patient who came from home.

 ``` r
 model_data = cp_spine_tidy %>%